Donaim/proviral-pres1/slides.md

 2. **Key Functionality**:

-What CFEIntact does is provide an automated check for the integrity of HIV-1 genomes.
+What CFEIntact does is provide an automated discovery of genetic defects from a given DNA sequence.

 3. **Main Anomalies Detected**: